Professional Resources

 This page provides you with information to support your decision on a major or career path.
 We encourage you to come and speak with one of our professional staff members who can also provide you with personalized guidance.

-Let's us serve you, schedule a one-on-one appointment with your college representative.
+Let's us serve you, schedule a one-on-one appointment with your college representative

-Use Mine Tracker to see the organizations on campus from various categories such as academic, advocacy, greek, graduate, health, international, professional, and more.
+Use Mine Tracker to see organizations on campus from various categories such as academic, advocacy, greek, graduate, health, international, professional, and more.
 Get involved!

 The resources below support your investigation when looking for a job, exploring salary options, and seeing what jobs are currently available in the job market.